Epistemic Boundaries and Quantum Uncertainty: What Local Observers Can (Not) Predict: Discussion

-For example, in (equilibrium) pilot wave theory \cite{Bohm-pilot-wave, goldstein-sep-qm-bohm} the particle configurations are non-quantum variables in the sense that in general they do not satisfy the quantum decorrelation principle---e.g. the particle having a definite position doesn't imply that the corresponding wavefunction has very narrowly peaked support.
+In (equilibrium) pilot wave theory \cite{Bohm-pilot-wave, goldstein-sep-qm-bohm} the particle configurations are non-quantum variables in the sense that in general they do not satisfy the quantum decorrelation principle---e.g. the particle having a definite position doesn't imply that the corresponding wavefunction has very narrowly peaked support.

 As it turns out, it is no contradiction for an observer to obtain Bohmian particle configurations, even in the cases where they behave non-classically.
 That is, in a Bohmian world it is in principle possible for Maggie to possess a magic prediction box that spits out the Bohmian initial configurations of the setup, therefore having deterministic predictive advantage.
-But upon signal-locality---which is satisfied in pilot wave theory on the level of manipulable variables---her records cannot be reliably reported to Alice.
-This follows from the observation that A) Maggie can in principle measure the Bohmian configurations represented by $z$, and they would be perfectly correlated to Alice's measurement outcomes, but B) if Maggie's records could be reliably communicated to Alice, then Alice could use them to superluminally signal to Bob since Bohmian configurations are non-local.
-Thus, although Maggie may be able to observe them initially and make an improved prediction, her records must be disturbed through interaction with Alice in order to recover the correct quantum statistics on the level of Alice.
-Interestingly, our result implies that this holds for any kind of super-quantum predictions.
+But upon no-signalling---which is satisfied in pilot wave theory on the level of manipulable variables---her records cannot be reliably reported to Alice.
+This follows from the observation that A) Maggie can in principle measure the Bohmian configurations represented by $z$, and they would be perfectly correlated to Alice's measurement outcomes, but B) if Maggie's records could be reliably communicated to Alice, then Alice could use them to signal superluminally to Bob (since Bohmian configurations are non-local).
+Thus, although Maggie may be able to observe them initially and make an improved prediction, her records must be disturbed through interaction with Alice to recover the correct quantum statistics on the level of Alice.
+This should hold for any kind of super-quantum predictions.
 In the context of hidden variable theories the interaction between Maggie and Alice thus always introduces disturbance whenever the variable $z$ represents \textit{any} degree of predictive advantage.
-Reliable intersubjectivity must thus be false in such theories to restore signal-locality on the operational level.
+Reliable intersubjectivity must thus be false in such theories to restore no-signalling on the operational level.
 Brukner et al. came to a similar conclusion for a special measurement scenario involving two measurements, and showed a no-go result for `the persistent reality of Wigner's friend's memory'.\cite{Brukner-persistent-reality-of-Wigner}